UdeS-CoBIUS/DoubleRecViz/Readme.md

 ## Generation of test data from sequence data

-Utility scripts to compute test data from real transcript sequence data of a gene family are provided in the "testData" directory.
+Utility scripts to compute additional input data from real transcript sequence data of a gene family are provided in the "testData" directory.
 The script requires as parameter the name of a directory containing (1) a transcript sequence file at Fasta format, (2) a file indicating the correspondance between each transcript and its gene name, (3) a file indicating the correspondance between each gene and its species name, (4) a species tree at the Newick format.
-A gene tree can also be provided optionnaly.
+An input gene tree can also be provided optionnaly.
 The script first computes transcripts trees and gene trees using the TreeBest software (https://github.com/Ensembl/treebest) with different options (best and phyml), and then computes all transcript-gene and gene-species reconciliations, and store them in a  doubleRecPhyloXML file.
-The locations of output files of each step are displayed in the standard output.
+The locations of output files generated at each step are displayed on the standard output.

 To run the script, the TreeBest software (https://github.com/Ensembl/treebest) must be installed.

-Examples of command to generate real test data:
+Examples of command to generate input data from transcript sequence data:

 ```
 python testData/generate_test_data.py testData/realData/ENSGT00390000015814